Ensuring California Workers Receive Fair Compensation

 If an employer misclassifies an employee, they may owe the employee for unpaid wages.
 Someone who is wrongfully classified may not be covered by basic labor standards such as minimum wage, overtime pay, and leave benefits.
 Additionally, misclassified employees are unable to access critical protections they are entitled to under the law, such as unemployment insurance.

 Recoverable damages in a misclassification claim may include:

 - Unpaid overtime

 - Compensation for meal and break times not given

 - Liquidated damages (double damages)

 - Court costs

-If your pay is lower than the salary you were guaranteed, your job duties don’t seem to match with your title, or if you have another reason to believe you may not be receiving fair pay relative to your job, you may have been misclassified by your employer intentionally.
-To determine if you have a potential case, consult with a local, knowledgeable attorney right away for advice on how to proceed.
+If your pay is lower than the salary you were guaranteed, your job duties don't seem to match with your title, or if you have another reason to believe you may not be receiving fair pay relative to your job, you may have been misclassified by your employer intentionally.
+To determine if you have a potential case, consult with a local, knowledgeable San Diego misclassification lawyer near you for advice on how to proceed.

 Call (619) 452-1119 or contact our firm online to book your free consultation with our misclassification attorney in San Diego.